Contact US +1 (647) 643-5426

 • Legal matters, like whether the condo corporation is involved in a lawsuit

-In Ontario, sellers are legally required to provide this document if requested, and it usually takes about 10 days to prepare.
-The cost is capped (often around $100) and it must be current at the time of review.
+In Ontario, sellers are legally required to provide this document if requested.
+It usually takes about 10 days to prepare.
+The cost is capped (often around $100), and it must be current at the time of review.

 Key Components of a Status Certificate